li-lay/li-lay/README.md

 </div>

 ## About Me :
-I'm a Sophomore CS student, self-studying anything that interest me!
+I'm a Junior CS student, self-studying anything that interest me!

 - :penguin: Moved to Linux in my last year of high school.